 What are communication skills, and why are they important?

-According to research by Mirjana Markovic and Aidin Salamzadeh, the success of a business lies in effective communications.
+According to research by Mirjana Markovic and Aidin Salamzadeh, the success of a business lies in effective communication.
 It is almost impossible for your business to succeed without having a team with excellent communication skills.

 According to another report by McKinsey, effective communication in a team increases productivity by 20-25 percent.
 They are contributing factors in the growth of both: the employer and the employee.